top of page

 Competitive Environments

 At highly selective schools, you may be surrounded by extraordinary peers competing for similar roles.
 That can be energizing—but also intense.
+Some candidates thrive in that environment.
+Others may flourish more in smaller, more collaborative ecosystems.

 Fit Still Matters

 A candidate focused on sustainability, healthcare innovation, family business, or regional entrepreneurship may find stronger support outside the M7.
+Prestige cannot replace alignment.

 What Is the T15?